 From1993 he was the ceramicist and, for four seasons, field director of the University of Edinburgh excavations at Jerablus Tahtani in the Tishreen dam area on the Euphrates in Syria, close to the ancient city of Carchemish, working particularly on the Early Bronze material.

 In 1995 he started a joint University of Manchester/University of California Los Angeles excavation at the 20ha 7th and 6th millennium site of Domuztepe in south-east Turkey (co-director Elizabeth Carter until 2005) with the intention of examining developing social complexity, for the first time in this period at a site of this size.
 In total, 13 excavation seasons and 2 study seasons were completed at the site.
 After 2008, the project was joint with the British Museum and is it is now in a phase of post-excavation and publication.

 In 2013, Stuart began a new phase of fieldwork with a return to southern Iraq, co-directing the Ur Region Archaeology Project with Jane Moon and Robert Killick.
-This project, one of the very few working in the south of Iraq, is investigating a rural site with a large, fortified, administrative structure dating to c.1550 BC.
+This project, one of the very few working in the south of Iraq, investigated Tell Khaiber, a rural site with a large, fortified, administrative structure dating to c.1550 BC.
 Since 2016, the team has continued work at the city of Charax Spasinou, the major port at the north of the Gulf during the Hellenistic, Parthian and Sasanian periods.